-CMTC was formed as a response to the growing demand from regional Canadian training centers outside of the major modelling and talent markets for a means to promote their aspiring models and talent to agents beyond a local level.
+CMTC was formed in 1991 as a response to the growing demand from regional Canadian training centers outside of the major modelling and talent markets for a means to promote their aspiring models and talent to agents beyond a local level.
 For over twenty-five years CMTC has been a recognized and respected opportunity for modelling and talent agents, managers, casting directors, network representatives, and music producers to network with Canadian models and talent.

 Can anyone attend CMTC?

 CMTC holds auditions to scout aspiring models, actors, singers, and dancers who are ready to take the next step in their pursuit of a career as a model or performer.
 Anyone, regardless of experience, may attend an audition, but not everyone will be invited to attend the convention.